-Camping is not a great way to save money and get away from the hustle bustle of modern living so that you can spend quality time with the people who mean the most to you in the world.
+Camping is a great way to save money and get away from the hustle and bustle of modern living so that you can spend quality time with the people who mean the most to you in the world.
 Admittedly, that is a huge part of what makes it so great, but it’s also what you learn about yourselves that makes camping such a great activity for families to participate in from time to time.

 You learn how to work as a team – whether that means that you strengthen an already strong bond shared by your family or you build up a newfound bond together.

 We are not going over the top when we say that camping for families and individuals can be life-affirming and life-changing.

 If everything goes well while you are on a camping trip and there are no major disasters, the sense of achievement that you all will have is immeasurable.
 On the other hand though, if things do go a bit pear-shaped and you still manage to get through your time away and don’t give up or let the problems stop you from trying to have a good time – you will all feel empowered.

 Even if things don’t get better and you come home tired, miserable, wet dirty, and covered in various bites, bruises, and rashes – you still have a shared experience that will bring you closer together as a family.